- Download our Moving to Ghana Guide (PDF)

-Apart from the heat, one of the first things that new expats moving to Ghana will notice are the friendly people and laid-back culture.
-Whether moving from North America, Europe or even from nearby West African countries, newcomers will find plenty to explore and experiences in Ghana.
-From Accra, the country's coastal capital, to the dusty northern towns bordering the Sahara Desert, Ghana is relatively quiet and peaceful.
+Apart from the heat, one of the first things that new expats moving to Ghana will notice are the friendly locals and laid-back culture.
+Whether moving from North America, Europe or even from nearby West African countries, newcomers will find plenty to explore and experience in Ghana.
+Ghana is relatively quiet and peaceful, from Accra, the country’s coastal capital, to the dusty northern towns bordering the Sahara Desert.

 Living in Ghana as an expat

 The expat community in Ghana has grown over the years and is diverse.
-Lebanese traders who have been in the country for generations have been joined by diplomats, aid workers and, more recently, professionals in the private sector, as an increasing number of expats are flooding into the country to work in the growing hydrocarbon, telecommunications, mining and transport industries.
+Lebanese traders who have been in the country for generations have been joined by diplomats, aid workers and, more recently, professionals in the private sector, as an increasing number of expats are flooding into the country to work or otherwise do business in the growing hydrocarbon, telecommunications, mining and transport industries.

 Cost of living in Ghana

-Healthcare in Ghana is of variable quality and private health insurance is a must, adding another expense to the monthly budget, though some expats will have this taken care of by their employer.
+Healthcare in Ghana is of variable quality, and private health insurance is a must, adding another expense to the monthly budget, although some expats will have this taken care of by their employer.

-Schooling in Ghana can be a concern and expats should do their best to ensure that an education allowance is provided by their sponsoring company to cover the high fees.
+Schooling in Ghana can be a concern, and expats should do their best to ensure that their sponsoring company provides an education allowance to cover the high fees.
 There are some excellent private international schools in Accra and other large cities, but enrolment is limited and tuition expensive.

-While entertainment in Ghana can be difficult to find, particularly outside of Accra, parents can make great use of Ghana's natural bounties.
-Lush forests, rushing waterfalls, vast lakes and great beaches are all fantastic for a day out in the sun.
+While entertainment in Ghana can be challenging to find, particularly outside of Accra, parents can make great use of Ghana’s natural bounties.
+Lush forests, rushing waterfalls, vast lakes and flawless beaches are all fantastic for a day out in the sun.

 Climate in Ghana

 With many parts of the Sub-Saharan Africa region emerging as markets of the future, Ghana is proving a favourable destination for expats.
 In particular, the instability in neighbouring countries has propelled Ghana to the forefront as a viable alternative for families seeking an African experience in a stable, safe environment.
-With a little patience and time to get to know the local culture and customs, expats should settle into Ghanaian life quite well.
+With a bit of patience and time to get to know the local culture and customs, expats moving to Ghana should settle into Ghanaian life quite well.

 Neighbouring countries: Ghana is bordered by the Ivory Coast to the west, Togo to the east and Burkina Faso to the north.

-Geography: Ghana is a geographically diverse country which encompasses plains, low hills, rivers and lakes.
-Lake Volta is the world's largest artificial reservoir.
+Geography: Ghana is a geographically diverse country encompassing plains, low hills, rivers and lakes.
+Lake Volta is the world’s largest artificial reservoir.

 Political system: Unitary presidential constitutional republic